Last Updated on July 1, 2021

 How-To: Compare Two Images Using Python

-# import the necessary packages from skimage.measure import structural_similarity as ssim import matplotlib.pyplot as plt import numpy as np import cv2
+# import the necessary packages from skimage.metrics import structural_similarity as ssim import matplotlib.pyplot as plt import numpy as np import cv2

 We start by importing the packages we’ll need —